gscales/Exch-Rest/README.md

     $Cred = Get-Credential -UserName username@domain.com
     Connect-EXRMailbox -MailboxName mailbox@domain -Credential $Cred

+## Authentication Options ##

 **Using the ADAL Authentication Library**

-By Default the Module uses its own Native Script based oAuth Authenticity however to support a greater range of Authentication scenarios the ADAL library is also distributed with the Module and available for use
+By Default the Module uses its own Native Script based oAuth Authentication scripts however to support a greater range of Authentication scenarios the ADAL library is also distributed with the Module and available for use

 To use the ADAL libraries for Logon use the following